Abidjan: Economy

-The principal stock exchange of the Côte d'Ivoire and the other seven countries of the Union Économique et Monétaire Ouest Africaine (UEMOA), Bourse Régionale des Valeurs Mobilières (BRVM), is located in Abidjan.
-Air Ivoire has its head office in Abidjan.
+The principal stock exchange of Ivory Coast and the other seven countries of the Union Économique et Monétaire Ouest Africaine (UEMOA), Bourse Régionale des Valeurs Mobilières (BRVM), is located in Abidjan.
+Air Ivoire had its head office in Abidjan.
 Prior to its dissolution, Air Afrique was headquartered in Abidjan.

 Industry

 The region near the lagoons is the most industrialized region of the country.

 Major industries include food processing, lumber, automobile manufacturing, textiles, chemicals, and soap.
 There is also a large oil refinery.
 Its industries are mainly in construction and maintenance with the presence of major international groups: the furnace SETAO, Colas, Bouygues, Jean Lefebvre, and Swiss Holcim.

 There are textile industries with the packaging of cotton in the north both for export or for on-site processing of cloth, canvas, batik clothing and miscellaneous.
 The textile sector is very dynamic, and represents 15.6% of net investment, 13% of turnover and 24% of the value added in Ivorian industry.